About Here Be Books & Games

 So, we did some research.
 We put together a business plan.
 And we decided to go for it – the bookstore portion of our dream, that is.
 We bought The Book Outlet’s stock and immediately began computerizing our inventory.
 When The Stamp and Book Outlet closed in mid-July, we commenced a two-week stint of non-stop painting, carpeting, cleaning and organizing.
 We made the place ours.

-We opened on August 2, 2005 with about 30,000 books stuffed on our shelves, only a small percentage of which were recorded in our computerized inventory.
+We opened on August 2, 2005 with about 40,000 books stuffed on our shelves, only a small percentage of which were recorded in our computerized inventory.
 Now everything in our store is inventoried.
 (I wish I could say the same for the books in our storage unit.)
 It took over a year to get all 40,000+ titles entered what with trades coming in, too.
-(We began accepting trades about 2 months after we opened.)
+(We began acepting trades about 2 months after we opened.)

-One of nice things about running a small business is that we can experiment.
-We’ve hosted a variety of events and invited the community to attend, including: book signings, story telling, Talk Like a Pirate Day celebrations, wizard rock concerts, iPad classes, Dungeon & Dragon Game Days, Free RPG Days, and monthly Game Nights (just for the fun of it).
+Over the years we’ve hosted a variety of events and invited the community to attend, including: book signings, story telling, Talk Like a Pirate Day celebrations, wizard rock concerts, iPad classes, Dungeon & Dragon Game Days, Free RPG Days, and monthly Game Nights (just for the fun of it).

 Game Night and Expansion into Board Games

 In 2007, we began holding monthly game nights at the store.
 We enjoyed our D & D Game Day and Free RPG Game Days so much, we wanted to make playing games at the store a regular thing.
 So, with encouragement from our customers, we did just that.